nie-ine/Ontologies/README.md

 9. restart Knora and Salsah to reload the test data:
 	.
 DualRestartKnoraSalsah.sh

-10. set permissions in ../Knora/webapi/_test_data/all_data/permissions-data.ttl by copy-pasting previous one and adapt data accordingly
+10. set permissions in ../Knora/webapi/_test_data/all_data/permissions-data.ttl by copy-pasting a previous one and adapt data accordingly

 11. restart Knora and Salsah to reload the test data:
 	.
 DualRestartKnoraSalsah.sh